xon52/x5-gmaps/README.md

 ![Heatmap](./example/img/readme-heatmap.png)

-Heatmaps are placed within Maps and have several props which are derived from the [Heatmap Options](https://developers.google.com/maps/documentation/javascript/reference/visualization#HeatmapLayerOptions).
+Heatmaps are placed within Maps and have several props which are derived from Google's [Heatmap Options](https://developers.google.com/maps/documentation/javascript/reference/visualization#HeatmapLayerOptions).
 Some are named differently as they have been enhanced/simplified.

 | Props        |      Type      |   Default    | Description                                                                           |
 | :----------- | :------------: | :----------: | :------------------------------------------------------------------------------------ |